Intermediate mass-ratio inspirals in a dense dark-matter environment: Effects of the initial dark-matter distribution: Simulations and results

 \subsection{Dark-matter density}

-Figure~\ref{fig:density_PL1_1K} shows the dark-matter density at three stages during the inspiral of a $m_1 = 10^3\,\Msolar$, $m_{2,0} = 10\,\Msolar$ binary.
-The initial density is the dotted black curve.
-This corresponds to a binary separation of $r_2$ = $3 r_\fy \approx 4.9 \times 10^{-8}\,\mathrm{pc}$, but the binary has not yet begun its inspiral.
-The density for a binary separation of $r_2$ = $r_\fy$ is the dash-dotted orange line, and the solid blue curve is the density when the secondary reaches the ISCO (the end of our simulation).
-The location of the secondary at $r_2$ = $r_\fy$ is marked with an orange star.
+Figure~\ref{fig:density_PL1_1K} shows the dark-matter density at three stages during the inspiral of a binary with $m_{2,0} = 10\,\Msolar$ and $m_1 = 10^3\,\Msolar$ (left) or $m_1 = 10^5\,\Msolar$ (right).
+The initial density in each panel is the dotted black curve.
+In the left panel, the initial binary separation is $3 r_\fy \approx 5 \times 10^{-8}\,\mathrm{pc}$, whereas in the right panel it is $3 r_\fy \approx 5\times 10^{-7}$\,pc.
+The density for a binary separation of $r_2$ = $r_\fy$ is the dash-dotted orange line, and the solid blue curve is the density when the secondary reaches the ISCO (the end of our simulation) in both panels.
+The location of the secondary at $r_2 = r_\fy$ is marked with an orange star.

-The combination of DF and SA feedback has a significant effect on the dark-matter density.
+The combination of DF and SA feedback has a significant effect on the DM density, and the effect is stronger for the $m_1=10^3 \Msolar$ case.
 Throughout the inspiral, feedback from dynamical friction depletes the density of particles near the secondary by scattering them to larger radii.
 Secondary accretion leads to a decrease in the density by removing DM particles from the distribution function.
 The decrease in the density between the initial time and final time in the simulation (the ISCO case) is around an order of magnitude at radii smaller than $3r_\fy$, and somewhat larger at the larger end of this interval.
 At radii larger than $r_\fy$, the densities look qualitatively similar to those with $j_\MIN=0$ (see the right panel of Fig.~6 in~\cite{Nichols:2023ufs}).
 However, there are more significant differences between the $j_\MIN=0$ in~\cite{Nichols:2023ufs} and the $j_\MIN=\sqrt 8$ for radii less than $r_\fy$.